kushagra-619/E-commerce_Database_Management_System/README.md

-E-commerce Database Management System
+# E-commerce Database Management System

 This project involves the development of a comprehensive database management system for an e-commerce platform.
 The system is designed to handle various aspects of online retail operations, including inventory management, order processing, customer information, product cataloging, and shipping logistics.

-Business Requirements:
+## Business Requirements:

-Create a relational database structure to support e-commerce operations
+Create a relational database structure to support e-commerce operations.

-Implement tables for products, inventory, orders, customers, sellers, and shipping
+Implement tables for products, inventory, orders, customers, sellers, and shipping.

-Establish relationships between different entities in the database
+Establish relationships between different entities in the database.

-Develop stored procedures for efficient data insertion and management
+Develop stored procedures for efficient data insertion and management.

-Implement queries to extract meaningful business insights
+Implement queries to extract meaningful business insights.

-Ensure data integrity through proper constraints and foreign key relationships
+Ensure data integrity through proper constraints and foreign key relationships.

-Steps Taken to Complete the Project:
+### Steps Taken to Complete the Project:

 Database Design:
 Created tables for various entities such as order_detail, inventory, product, category, condition, seller, orders, consumer, address, shipping_type, package, and shipment.